erickcastelli/kir-mapper/README.md

 ```

-14. Run kir-mapper.
+13. Run kir-mapper.
 The setup process usually starts automatically.
 If it doesn't, you can call it by typing the following:
 ```
 kir-mapper setup
 ```

-15. Follow the setup steps. kir-mapper will automatically detect most programs (BWA, samtools, bcftools, freebayes, etc).
-The only exception is the path for the database (from step 5 and 6) and for PICARD tools (from step 7).
+14. Follow the setup steps. kir-mapper will automatically detect most programs (BWA, samtools, bcftools, freebayes, etc).
+The only exception is the path for the database (from step 5) and for PICARD tools (from step 6).

-16. You are all set.
+15. You are all set.
 Don't forget to activate the kir-mapper environment before using it.
 ```
 conda activate kir-mapper
 ```